islandbitcoin/lndg-startos/README.md

+# WIP CURRENT STATUS: Application is up on port 8889, but dependency check is not displaying.
+Error message when logging in.

 # Basic instructions for setup of LNDg

 `lndg` is a Lite GUI web interface to analyze lnd data and leverage the backend database for automation tools around rebalancing and other basic maintenance tasks.